This is part 1 of a 2 part blog series that explores the benefits of patient safety rounding.

 But how exactly does technology help teams of nurses?
 Specifically, how does a technology solution promote better rounding long-term?
 The answer lies within consistency.
 By nature of being automated, technology provides the same scripts to the same types of patients.
 As a result, nurses are prompted to ask these patients the same questions, eliminating the potential for miscommunication.

-After comparing various solutions, Sentara partnered with CipherHealth to implement Orchid, our digital rounding tool.
-With Orchid, nurses at Sentara were able to both create and integrate a fall prevention specific rounding script.
+After comparing various solutions, Sentara partnered with CipherHealth to implement CipherRounds, our digital rounding tool.
+With CipherRounds, nurses at Sentara were able to both create and integrate a fall prevention specific rounding script.
 The script helped nurses identify fall risks through environmental assets such as a missing yellow armband or a fall mat.
 If an issue was identified, an automatic alert was sent to the appropriate staff for resolution.

-The immediacy of the Orchid alerts significantly improved nurse response time and issue resolution, thereby decreasing fall rates.
+The immediacy of the CipherRounds alerts significantly improved nurse response time and issue resolution, thereby decreasing fall rates.
 After a few months, Sentara saw their fall rate reduced by 78% and the fall rate with injury dropped by 85%.

 Overall, fall prevention doesn’t have to be a tedious and time consuming process.
 With the help of technology, fall prevention and patient safety can be an attainable improvement no matter the staff size or patient population.

 To find out more about patient safety rounds, read the part 2 in this series.